ibm-cloud-docs/EventStreams/messagehub120.md

 I want to consume Message Hub.
 I have performance and other functional requirements that go beyond the public service.
 I am happy to pay a premium for a single-tenant version of the service on shared network and shared compute.

 ### Message Hub Premium++
 I want to consume Message Hub.
 I require more isolation than the Message Hub Premium plan.
-I would like an isolated network and isolated compute by having the service deployed within my Bluemix Dedicated.next VPC.
+I would like an isolated network and isolated compute by having the service deployed within my IBM Cloud Dedicated.next VPC.

 ## Security